zendcrew/table-rate-shipping-rates/readme.md

 = Shipping Costs Calculations =

-[Shipped - WooCommerce Table Rate Shipping](https://codecanyon.net/item/woocommerce-table-rate-shipping/39691473?ref=zendcrew) can be used to create dynamic shipping costs (or handling fees) based on product rules and conditions, about 22 shipping cost/fee combinations are included in the plugin:
+[Shipped - Table Rate Shipping Method](https://codecanyon.net/item/woocommerce-table-rate-shipping/39691473?ref=zendcrew) can be used to create dynamic shipping costs (or handling fees) based on product rules and conditions, about 22 shipping cost/fee combinations are included in the plugin:

 * **Shipping Cost Per Order**
 * Fixed shipping cost